We chose nano silver, a form of colloidal silver that's incredibly safe and highly effective.

 Is silver safe?

-Even though we believe that nano silver has some amazing properties for skin health, we also realize it’s one of those ingredients that people have questions about.
+Even though we believe that nano silver has some amazing properties for oral health, we also realize it’s one of those ingredients that people have questions about.
 Maybe you’ve heard stories of the “Blue Man” who drank large amounts of colloidal silver each day.
 We have too.

 - Article: Nanosilver as a new generation of nanoproduct in biomedical applications